thiagostahlschmidt/ibanksandbox/README.md

 - Debian buster with systemd.

 > *NOTE* : XQuartz prevents incoming network connections by default.
-> To fix that, launch XQuartz, go to Preferences, Security tab and check both Check both checkboxes.
+> To fix that, launch XQuartz, go to Preferences, Security tab and check both checkboxes.